Rainyan/sourcemod-nt-competitive/README.md

 SourceMod plugin for competitive Neotokyo.
 WIP.

-The main module should already work.
+The main module should already work.<br>
 The overlay and matchmaking modules are experimental and may not work properly.

 Features: